joshfire/angela/README.md

                     Possible values include "phantomjs", "chrome", "firefox",
+                    "safari", or "android" (provided browser or device is available on your machine).           [default: "phantomjs"] --before          JS file to "require" before tests are run.
+Use this option to add custom matchers or expose additional variables to the global scope as needed.
+Code must be synchronous.
+  --after           JS file to "require" after tests have run.
+Use this option
+                    to run custom code when execution is over.
+Code must be synchronous.
-                    "safari", or "android" (provided browser or device is available on your machine).           [default: "phantomjs"] --host            Webdriver server host                 [default: "localhost"] --port            Webdriver server port                        [default: 8195] --verbose, -v     Trace Angela's execution to the console     [default: false]
+  --host            Webdriver server host                 [default: "localhost"] --port            Webdriver server port                        [default: 8195] --verbose, -v     Trace Angela's execution to the console     [default: false]